Critiques might be outdated

 With that out of the way, let’s talk about some features of Quartz that I really like and mostly just come out of the box.
 There are the features I mentioned earlier, but I’ll go into more detail on one of them.

 The built in syntax highlighting is using Rehype Pretty Code which wraps the shiki syntax highlighting library.
-And I have to say, it’s very nice.
+And I have to say, it’s very nice. *The shiki library is another wonderful piece of work.
+Having done a lot of recent research into syntax highlighting options, this one really stands out.

 Some of the great features include: